 Instead everything seems to end in PA – for Pale Ale.
 IPA is not, as you might hear someone say, “eepa”.
 It stands for India Pale Ale.

-And strangely, for a beer that was born in England and drunk initially in India, the first recorded use of the term “India Pale Ale” came in Sydney in 1829, even though higher strength beer well-dosed with hops had been making the journey to India since the 1780s.
+And strangely, for a beer that was born in England and drunk initially in India in the 1780s, the first recorded use of the term “India Pale Ale” came in Sydney in 1829.

-In shipping the beer to India, brewers found it survived the journey if it was amped up with hops (well known for their anti-spoilage effect) and alcohol (a preservative).
-It took a number of years to work this out and an equally long time for India Pale Ale to enter the drinker’s lexicon.
+IPA’s were created to solve a problem.
+How can we ship our beer from England to India without it going off on the months long journey?
+It took a lot of trial and error, but brewers found the beer only survived the journey if it was amped up with hops and alcohol, both of which are known preservatives.
+It took a number of years to perfect the recipe and an equally long time for India Pale Ale to enter the drinker’s lexicon.